The Deliverance director responds to ‘outrage’ over shocking Glenn Close scene

 As part of these scenes, she utters a phrase that has since gone viral on social media, following the film’s release on Friday (30 August).

-While being possessed by a demon, in a scene reminiscent of The Exorcist, the character sniffs and says to her daughter: “I can smell your nappy juice.”
+While being possessed by a demon, in a scene reminiscent of The Exorcist, the character sniffs and says to her daughter: “I can smell your nappy p****y.”

 One viewer shared a clip of the film, writing:” Lee Daniel’s you will pay for your crimes for having Glenn Close say this,” to which Daniels replied: “Had to do it.”